Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: Introduction

 Our contributions are threefold.
 First, we introduce a concept-bottleneck framework that synthesizes the high-dimensional predictor set into interpretable, consensus-style expectations, providing a structured economic link between characteristics, analysts' beliefs, and expected returns.
 Second, we demonstrate that this architecture delivers economically large improvements in long-horizon return prediction across expanding-window evaluations.
 Third, we show that the learned consensus representations encode priced information that is only partially spanned by traditional factor models, offering new empirical insight into how belief heterogeneity and information aggregation shape risk premia.
 These contributions advance recent efforts to integrate interpretable machine learning with the core principles of empirical asset pricing.

 To empirically validate the effectiveness of CB-APM, we assess its predictive performance and economic implications using a comprehensive dataset spanning from January 1994 to December 2023, consisting of 605{,}722 firm-month observations across 4{,}683 U.S. companies.
 The dataset integrates 114 firm-level predictors, 123 macroeconomic indicators, and 9 analysts' consensus variables including EPS forecast revisions and forecast dispersions.
-To account for the time dynamics of return prediction, we employ an expanding window approach, where the training dataset grows over time while keeping validation and test sets fixed.
-This experimental setup allows us to assess the robustness of CB-APM under evolving market conditions.

 Our empirical analysis demonstrates that CB-APM delivers substantial improvements in both predictive performance and economic interpretability.
 First, in the cross-section of consensus and stock returns, incorporating consensus learning markedly enhances long-horizon return forecasts: CB-APM attains an out-of-sample $R^2$ of 10.46\% for annual returns, representing a significant improvement over a standard deep learning benchmark ($R^2=7.63\%$), while simultaneously achieving an average $R^2$ of 24.21\% in approximating analyst consensus variables.
-These gains remain robust across expanding-window evaluations, indicating stable performance across different market regimes.

 Second, portfolio-level analyses establish the model's economic relevance.
 Portfolios formed on out-of-sample CB-APM predictions display strongly monotonic payoff structures, with high-minus-low spreads approaching 2.3\% per month for regularized specifications ($\lambda \ge 0.3$).
 The double sorts on model-implied returns and analysts' earnings forecasts further reveal that the model internalizes both the informational and behavioral components embedded in analyst expectations.
 In particular, the expected-return spreads are largest in states characterized by analyst pessimism—low analysts' earnings forecasts levels—where expectation errors and mispricing are most pronounced, and they progressively shrink as analyst optimism increases.
 This state-dependent attenuation indicates that the CB-APM distills the priced component of forecasted earnings while appropriately adjusting for optimism-driven noise in analysts' beliefs.
+Third, long-short portfolios derived from the model’s forecasts achieve economically significant and stable out-of-sample performance, with mean monthly log returns rising from 1.53\% at $\lambda=0$ to 2.20\% at $\lambda=0.3$ and the annualized Sharpe ratio improving from 1.10 to 1.44.